lmcnulty4/d3dragSelector/README.md

 - "ctrl" (**default**)
 - "alt"
 - "shift"

+### **_bindToHTMLnode_**
+A boolean to indicate whether or not to bind to the root HTML node.
+While dragging the rectangle, if your mouse exits the node to which you have bound the plugin (typically the SVG node), the rectangle does not cease to be responsive.
+This is because the default behaviour is to the root HTML node's mousemove event.
+If you wish to override this behaviour, set this configuration value to false.
+Defaults to *true*.

 ### **_preventDragBubbling_**
 A boolean to indicate whether or not to stop the bubbling of the "mousemove" event up the DOM tree.
 Defaults to *false*.